vachalet/tutorials/aquarians/introduction.md

 Magic is powerful in the world of Eressea.

-They have no penalty in magic, and the choice of their school is important.
+Aquarians have no penalty in magic, and the choice of their school is important.
 It will determine their ability to defend themselves quickly or their usefulness in an alliance long-term.

 The Gwyrrd school gives navigation advantages from level 4 and provides combat spells at level 3 (between 3 and 9 turns of Learn).